ultraseedbox/USB-Docs/UltraSeedbox Applications/Radarr/Initial Setup and Configuration.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-02/scaled-1680-/image-1581336706270.png"></p>

-* After that is set, you can choose either the green plus button to add your movie or green magnifying glass button to start searching your indexers for the movie.
+* After that is set, you can choose either the green plus button to add your movie or the green magnifying glass button to start searching your indexers for the movie.

 ***